umutondersu/dotfiles/README.md

 # My Dotfiles for Pop!\_OS Desktop

-This Repository contains my Pop!\_OS sconfiguration files symlinked with stow.
+This Repository contains my Pop!\_OS configuration files symlinked with stow.
 Should be able to work the same in any Ubuntu or Debian Based Linux Distro that has apt

 ## Requirements